NataljaCig/VirtueMart-3/README.md

 The master branche may not be stable.
 See the [release list](https://github.com/icepay/VirtueMart-3/releases) for stable version of this module.

-**WARNING: This payment mpodule is compatible only with Joomla 3.x in combination with VirtueMart 3.x.
-Any lower version will not be supported or gets updated by ICEPAY**

 ## Contributing ##

 * Fork it